ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 - License server setup
 - Running behind a VPN
 - Missing dependencies
-- Conflicts with Student Version
+- Conflicts with a student version

 Licensing Issues
 ----------------

-Incorrect license server configuration can make ANSYS not being able to get a valid license.
+Incorrect license server configuration can prevent Ansys from being able to get a valid license.
 In those cases, you might see output **similar** to:

 .. code:: pwsh